drewholt12/kickstarter-analysis/README.md

+# An analysis of kickstarter campaigns
-# Analyzing kick starter data for trends
+ Analyzing kick starter data for trends in theater success rates for Great Brittain